WillemSleegers/statcheck-word/README.md

 Word document.
 Once the statcheck add-in is available, you can download the add-in from this store and immediately use it.

-If you want to use the development version of the add-in, please see the Development section in the Wiki here on Github.
+If you want to use the development version of the add-in, for example to help us test the add-in, please see the Testing section in the Wiki here on Github.

 # Questions and comments